annam21/spaceNtime/README.md

 2. run `devtools::install_github("annam21/spaceNtime", force = T, build_vignettes = T)`

 3. run `browseVignettes("spaceNtime")` Then click on HTML.
+Note: RStudio 1.3.159 does not respond to this command.
+If nothing happens, try running the command in R rather than RStudio.

 4. Also see `??spaceNtime` for additional resources.